ANANDA-SWAROOP/frontend-vision/README.md

 2. Ensure your backend:
    - Accepts `multipart/form-data` for text and image uploads.
    - Returns a JSON response with `text` and an optional `image` URL.

 ---

-## Customization 🎨

-- **Tailwind CSS**: Modify the `tailwind.config.js` file (if added) to customize colors, fonts, and styles.
-- **JavaScript**: Add more features like voice input, markdown support, or additional UI elements.
-- **Backend**: Extend the backend to support more advanced AI models or image processing.

----